 The Kindergarten curriculum shares a dynamic relationship with the day to day activities.
 While each area emphasizes specific skills, they are still relevant while exploring other learning areas.
 This kind of relationship between different areas of curriculum enhances children’s natural interest and enthusiasm.

 Our curriculum covers basic number concepts, geometric shapes, letters of the alphabet, color identification, oral topics, clay activities and various literacy-based activities.
 These help develop a student’s skills of language, listening, social interaction, fine motor skills, and an enthusiasm towards learning.

 Environment: Students are provided with a physical environment that promotes autonomy and work-spaces that encourage independent thinking.
 As children grow, the classroom materials grow with them in the sense that older children use the materials to explore the curriculum in new and deeper ways.

 Activity time: Kindergarten students are given time to explore and work with educational materials during the day.
 This time allows for hands on activities and teaches essential social skills of sharing, peer interactions and communications.

 Reading program: The reading program addresses essential pre-literacy and reading skills that are required at the Grade 1 level.
 Teachers use unique activities and reading worksheets in our progressive reading program.
 Sight words are taught using active learning methods designed for long-term retention.

 Learning Styles of students: Every student is unique and learns through specific learning methods and styles.
-Teachers understand each child’s unique strengths and needs through Howard Gardner’s framework of multiple intelligence.
+Teachers understand each child’s unique strengths and need through Howard Gardner’s framework of multiple intelligence.